Porfirio Díaz: Later days in exile and death

 Díaz kept his brother's son Félix Díaz away from political or military power.
 He did, however, allow his nephew to enrich himself.
 It was only after Díaz went into exile in 1911 that his nephew became prominent in politics, as the embodiment of the old regime.
 Even so, Díaz's assessment of his nephew proved astute since Félix never successfully led troops or garnered sustained support, and was forced into exile several times.

-On 2 July 1915, Díaz died in exile in Paris, France.
+On 2 July 1915, Díaz died of heart failure in exile in Paris, France at the age of 84.
 He was buried in the Cimetière du Montparnasse.
 His other children died as infants or young children.
 His widow Carmen and his son were allowed to return to Mexico.

 Personal life

 Díaz came from a devoutly Catholic family; his relative, José Agustín Domínguez y Diaz, was bishop of Oaxaca.
 Díaz had trained for the priesthood, and it seemed likely that was his career path.
 Oaxaca was a center of liberalism, and the founding of the Institute of Arts and Sciences, a secular institution, helped foster professional training for Oaxacan liberals, including Benito Juárez and Porfirio Díaz.
 When Díaz abandoned his ecclesiastical career for one in the military, his powerful uncle disowned him.

 In Díaz's personal life, it is clear that religion still mattered and that fierce anti-clericalism could have a high price.
 In 1870, his brother Félix, a fellow liberal, who was then governor of Oaxaca, had rigorously applied the anti-clerical laws of the Reform.
 In the rebellious and supposedly idolatrous town of Juchitán in Tehuantepec, Félix Díaz had "roped the image of the patron saint of Juchitán … to his horse and dragged it away, returning the saint days later with its feet cut off".
 When Félix had to flee Oaxaca City in 1871 following Porfirio's failed coup against Juárez, Félix ended up in Juchitán, where the villagers killed him, doing to his body even worse than he did to their saint.
 Having lost a brother to the fury of religious peasants, Díaz had a cautionary tale about the dangers of enforcing anti-clericalism.
 Even so, it is clear that Díaz wanted to remain in good standing with the Church.

 Díaz married his niece Delfina Ortega Díaz (1845–1880), the daughter of his sister, Manuela Josefa Díaz Mori (1824–1856).
 Díaz and she would have seven children, with Delfina dying due to complications of her seventh delivery.
 Following her death, he wrote a private letter to Church officials renouncing the Laws of the Reform, which allowed his wife to be buried with Catholic rites in sacred ground.